League of Legends: Post-release

 League of Legends receives regular updates in the form of patches.
 Although previous games had utilized patches to ensure no one strategy dominated, League of Legends' patches made keeping pace with the developer's changes a core part of the game.
-In 2014, Riot standardized their patch cadence to once approximately every two or three weeks.
+In 2014, Riot standardized its patch cadence to once approximately every two or three weeks.
+These updates change the effectiveness of strategies within the game, known as the metagame; update content is determined by the developer using a combination of gameplay data and product goals.

 The development team includes hundreds of game designers and artists.
 In 2016, the music team had four full-time composers and a team of producers creating audio for the game and its promotional materials.
-As of 2025, the game has over 150 champions, and Riot Games periodically overhauls the visuals and gameplay of the oldest in the roster.
-Although only available for Microsoft Windows at launch, a Mac version of the game was made available in March 2013.
+As of 2025, the game has 172 champions, and Riot Games periodically overhauls the visuals and gameplay of the oldest in the roster.
+Although only available for Microsoft Windows at launch, a Mac version of the game was made available in 2013.

+Since May 2023, the game uses Riot's custom always-online anti-cheat software, Vanguard, on Microsoft Windows devices.
+Originally developed by Riot for its tactical shooter Valorant (2020), Vanguard requires access to the device's kernel, which some users saw as unnecessarily intrusive.
+Vanguard does not collect user data or send it to Riot Games.
+Following the anti-cheat's deployment, some players said Vanguard bricked their devices.
+The developer said this was caused by other problems, with only 0.03% of players reporting issues.

 Revenue model

-League of Legends uses a free-to-play business model.
-Several forms of purely cosmetic customization—for example, "skins" that change the appearance of champions—can be acquired after buying an in-game currency called Riot Points (RP).
-Skins have five main pricing tiers, ranging from $4 to $25.
-As virtual goods, they have high profit margins.
-A loot box system has existed in the game since 2016; these are purchasable virtual "chests" with randomized, cosmetic items.
-These chests can be bought outright or acquired at a slower rate for free by playing the game.
-The practice has been criticized as a form of gambling.
-In 2019, Riot Games' CEO said that he hoped loot boxes would become less prevalent in the industry.
-Riot has also experimented with other forms of monetization.
-In August 2019, they announced an achievement system purchasable with Riot Points.
-The system was widely criticized for its high cost and low value.